ymolists/website/src/routes/blog/developing-nuxtjs-in-browser.md

 author: svenefftinge
 title: Developing a Nuxt.js app entirely in your browser
 image: developing-nuxtjs-in-a-browser.jpeg
-excerpt: A walkthrough to create a fully working Nuxt.js web application with only a browser, using Gitpod.io the online IDE for GitHub.
+excerpt: A walk-through to create a fully working Nuxt.js web application with only a browser, using Gitpod.io the online IDE for GitHub.
 slug: developing-nuxtjs-in-browser
 ---